salasoom/testTravisBuild/docs/source/introduction.rst

 Introduction
 ============

-THIS TEXT IS FROM A NON MASTER BRANCH.
+THIS TEXT IS FROM A NON MASTER BRANCH (ANOTHER BRANCH).

 |testTravisCI| is an open source C/C++ library for compressed numerical arrays that
 support high throughput read and write random access.  |testTravisCI| also supports